datahub-project/datahub/docs/api/tutorials/structured-properties.md

 mutation updateStructuredProperty {
   updateStructuredProperty(
     input: {
-      urn:"urn:li:structuredProperty:retentionTime"
+      urn: "urn:li:structuredProperty:retentionTime",
       displayName: "Retention Time",
       description: "Retention Time is used to figure out how long to retain records in a dataset",
       newAllowedValues: [
+        {
+          numberValue: 30,
-				{numberValue: 30, description: "30 days, usually reserved for datasets that are ephemeral and contain pii"}, {numberValue: 90, description:"description: Use this for datasets that drive monthly reporting but contain pii"}, {numberValue: 365, description:"Use this for non-sensitive data that can be retained for longer"}
+          description: "30 days, usually reserved for datasets that are ephemeral and contain pii" },
-      ],
+        {
+          numberValue: 90,
+          description: "Use this for datasets that drive monthly reporting but contain pii" },
+        {
+          numberValue: 365,
+          description: "Use this for non-sensitive data that can be retained for longer" }
+      ]
     }
   ) {
     urn
   }
 }

 ```

 </TabItem>